As someone trying to pivot to video and a new podcast for a creative outlet and extra income stream

 Non-subscription tools are great but…

 I love Affinity Photo, Designer, and all the other great photo tools out there.
 Final Cut Pro is $300 outright and powerful enough for this type of job.
-But there’s something about Adobe that I am familiar with, coming from the PC2.
-The problem before was when I moved to Mac I couldn’t afford the $55/mo for the Suite.
-I ended up eventually just paying for the Photography Bundle which is just $10/mo after struggling with the Affinity apps.
+But there’s something about Adobe that I am familiar with, coming from the PC

 I also just love Adobe, the company.
 It’s the culture that the devs and creatives bring to that company, not the suits.

-For this reason and the fact that you can find an assload of tutorials on Adobe CC software on YouTube3 and elsewhere that I’ve chosen to go down this route.
+For this reason and the fact that you can find an assload of tutorials on Adobe CC software on YouTube

 I know people don’t like Adobe because of the subscription model.
 But I love CC for starting out.